A High-Quality Dividend Investing Book For Learning About Dividend Stocks

 Every investing book I have read makes its case for why the book’s strategy is a good one.
 And, The Little Book of Big Dividends is no different.

 Here is one quick fact.
 Historically, 40% of the stock market’s long-term total return comes from dividends.

 Key Dividend Stock Metrics

-The book keeps dividend investing metrics to a minimum focusing on:
+When identifying a high-quality dividend stock, the book keeps dividend investing metrics to a minimum focusing on:

 - Dividend safety

 Total return potential is measured by a rating system called a Quadrix score.
 Dividend safety is measured by a metric called a Big Safe Dividend score.

 I will have more on these scores a little later.

 Mr. Carlson believes in diversification when looking for dividend stocks.
 He breaks diversification into 3 broad categories: